The Blue Storm Swallows a 5-Run Deficit: Dodgers vs. Nationals (April 6, 2026)

 - Bottom 3rd: L. Garcia hits a 2-run HR to right to take the lead.
 (WSH 2-1 LAD)

-- Bottom 4th: K. Ruiz scores on a lucky infield hit, followed by J. Wood's 3-run HR.
+- Bottom 4th: K. Ruiz scores on an unlucky infield hit, followed by J. Wood's 3-run HR.
 (WSH 6-1 LAD)

 - Top 6th: D. Rushing hits a vital 2-run HR to right-center.
 (WSH 6-3 LAD)